 You, along with two colleagues and friends—Julia Owens, Ph.D., President & CEO of Ananke Therapeutics (and BIO Board member) and Sheila Gujrathi, M.D., former CEO of Gossamer Bio and current Chairwoman of Ventyx, ADARx, and ImmPACT Bio—discussed an exciting development for the biotech industry: the launch of the biotech sisterhood.

 As Samantha Sault, Editorial Director of Bio.News, and I listened to the conversation, we bobbed our heads in understanding: unconscious bias, issues with diversity, a lack of industry-wide solidarity are all challenges many women recognize.
-And the idea that a powerful group of women are working to empower other women in a concrete way in one of the largest, most economically and socially impactful industries was an exciting story to hear unfold.
+The idea that a powerful group of women is working to empower other women in a concrete way in one of the largest, most economically and socially impactful industries was an exciting story to hear unfold.

 But what exactly is the biotech sisterhood?